2239Technocrats/Robot2018/README.md

 Axis (Joysticks, Triggers)
 --
-`DriverStation.getStickAxis(int controllerPort, int axis);`
+`controllerClass.getRawAxis(int which);`
-Returns a double between -1 and 1 for joysticks and 0 to 1 for triggers representing the current position of said axis. controllerPort is the port of the controller checked, and axis represents what axis to check.
+Returns a double between -1 and 1 for joysticks and 0 to 1 for triggers representing the current position of said axis.
+Which represents what axis to check.
-**Axis Values**
+**Axis Values (XboxController)**
 0 - Left Stick X
 1 - Left Stick Y
 2 - Left Trigger